isaacnmm/pestpolicy-hugo2XX/content/posts/best-rear-tine-tiller/index.md

 Hardened steel tines - Luckily, its tines (13.
 8-inch) are made from hard steel which makes it quite difficult to break even with rough terrain or ground.
 In addition, the tines have a depth gauge that allows you easily and quickly determine how deep youre tilling this ensures consistent tilling depth.

-##  Front Vs Rear Tine Tillers - Best Rear Tine Tiller under $1000
+##  Front Vs Rear Tine Tillers - Best Rear Tine Tiller under $in 2026

 When considering a garden tiller, its critical to really know if youll require a front- or rear-tine tiller.
 So, whats the [difference between the two gardening tools](https://veggieharvest.com/info/tiller.html)?However, operationally, the two cultivators vary in the depth of tilling and their suitable soil or terrain.
 So, lets check the details.